charles-owen/site-cl/README.md

 For many years I have been developing software to support my course websites.
-I think I have made a really sophisticated tool for sites that can support a wide range of different types of sites.
-I have decided it would be nice to make this course open-source.
+I think I have made a really sophisticated tool for sites that can support a wide range of different uses.
+I have decided it would be nice to make this code open-source.
 However, it has been one big library.
-To make it easier to develop and maintain and more flexible for users, I'm restructuring it in components that can be installed as needed.
+To make it easier to develop and maintain and more flexible for users, I'm restructuring it into components that can be installed as needed.

 ***This is a work in progress***